antiphon/spatgraphs/Readme.md

 ## New version (3.*)

 Complete rewrite of the package, reducing complexity of the C-side representation of the point pattern.
 Result is faster and lighter.

+Input handling has changed, now you can feed the point patterns in as pretty much any format.

+Parameter handling is changed (to accommodate pattern input flexibility), make note!